insight-platform/Savant/docs/source/recipes/0_rtsp_cam_compatibility.rst

 RTSP Cam Compatibility
 ======================

-There are many reasons why an RTSP Cam cannot work correctly, starting from incorrect protocol implementation and ending with network issues and latency.
-To address the possible problems use information from the manual.
+There are many reasons why an RTSP camera might work incorrectly, starting from incorrect protocol implementation and ending with network issues and latency.
+To address the possible problems, use information from the manual.

 Network Tests
 -------------

-Poor network connection is often a reason of RTSP problems.
-RTSP as a protocol designed to deliver video to the viewer in real-time, with lowest latency.
-Thus, when the underlying network doesn't perform predictably it suffers dramatically.
+A poor network connection is often a reason for RTSP problems.
+RTSP is a protocol designed to deliver video to the viewer in real-time, with the lowest latency.
+Thus, when the underlying network doesn't perform predictably, it suffers dramatically.

-Run several simple tests to find that network is able to deliver traffic from the cam properly.
+You can run several simple tests to find that network is able to deliver traffic from the cam properly.

 Estimate Jitter
 ^^^^^^^^^^^^^^^

-The time traffic travels from the device to the receiver is not a real problem.
-The variation and loss in the time what is real problem.
-To estimate it, use ping command:
+The time, traffic travels from the device to the receiver, is not a real problem.
+The variation and loss in time are real problems.
+To estimate it, use the ping command:

 .. code-block:: bash